sreenivas1440/sreenivas1440/README.md

 ## Hi there 👋 I'm SREENIVAS
 🎓 Computer Science graduate on a mission to evolve into a  Computer Science Engineer.
-🧠 A curious builder training my neuroplasticity through NLP, Speech, and ML.
+🧠 A curious builder training my neuroplasticity through NLP, Speech, and DL.

 ## 🚀 About Me
 - 🧠 Exploring the frontiers of **NLP & Speech**.
 (AI/ML/DL)